 When to use a shared mailbox

 A shared mailbox is the right choice when your team receives emails that require a coordinated response.
-The clearest signal that you need a shared mailbox is when any of the following happen regularly: customers email twice because no one replied the first time, two team members send conflicting replies to the same customer, a manager cannot tell who handled a specific account, or response times are inconsistent and unmeasurable.
+The clearest signal that you need a shared mailbox is when any of the following happen regularly:

 Shared mailboxes are particularly important for customer support teams managing SLA response times, sales teams handling inbound leads, operations teams coordinating with suppliers or partners, and any team where email response time directly affects customer satisfaction or retention.